percivalgambit/NEAT/README.md

 A PIN tool to trace the value of the arguments and result of each floating point instruction in an IA-32 or x86-64 program.

-Current instructions that are instrumented:
+Currently, the only instructions that this tool instruments are:

     ADDSS
     SUBSS